QC-Automation-Suite/P3-QC/Documentation/Startup_general.md

 	* It is to be selected in an _input_ element of _select_ type (_single selection dropdown_).
 	* Must be selected before the execution of the `QC Report Helper` and `QC Scheduler` automations.
 - __Project 0 Requirements URL__: This is the GitHub URL to the `ReadMe.md` file with project requirements in the _Project 0_ for which student repository submissions are to be analyzed (assisted by `P0Analyzer`).
-	* Example: `https://github.com/[ Batch Organization ]/trainer-code/wiki/P0-Requirements.md`.
+	* Example: `https://github.com/[ batch organization ]/trainer-code/wiki/P0-Requirements.md`.
 	* This _ReadMe.md_ must contain a _MVP Features_ section.
 	* It is to be entered in an _input_ element of _text_ type (_textbox_).
 	* Must be provided before the execution of the `P0 Analyzer` automation.